blumea7/SQL-Project-1-Data-Cleaning-and-Exploration-on-2021-FIFA-Dataset/README.md

    Findings:

    - Generally, all positions are paid the most either at the age of 25-30 or 30-35.
-   - Note: The Є20,000 average salary for defenders with ages 40-45 is considered not reliable data since the sample size is only 1.
+   - Note: The reported average salary of Є20,000 for defenders aged between 40-45 should not be relied upon as a credible statistic
+        -  Upon further data exploration, it was found out that the  sample size is only 1 rendering the result statistically insignificant.

 ![Average Salary per Age Group and Position Group](https://github.com/blumea7/SQL-Project-1-Data-Cleaning-and-Exploration-on-2021-FIFA-Dataset/blob/main/assets/4.%20Salary%20by%20Position%20Group%20and%20Age.JPG)